Plavit/E2B-hackathon-datalyzer/README.md

 A comprehensive tool for analyzing data files along with text/document context, finding correlations, and generating AI-powered analysis plans.

 ## Problem Statement
-Were you ever thrown into a problem head-first, needing to ?
+Were you ever thrown into a problem head-first, needing to get yourself oriented in a new space?
 Be it for science, for business or just for a fun side-project, that can be a start of a gruelling, weeks long process of data curation, analysis and understanding that can suck the joy out of even the most exciting of projects:

 TBD image

 Well WORRY NOT, for we have developed a ROBUST(🤞™️) OPEN SOURCE (📖😮) AI-FIRST Deep Data Analyzer!
 How does it work?
-1
+ 1) Upload all data to analyze
+ 2) See high level analysis of relationships and data interpretation
+ 3) Perform agentic follow-up analysis

 TBD image

+Data types that are supported:
+- csv
+- pickle
+- xml
+- json
+- pdf (?)
+- docx (?)
+- Relevant public datasets for deep search (?)

+Would be nice, but better luck next time:
+- External databases via API keys
+- snowflake for all snowflakes out there

 ## How we built it
 It is an AI hackathon, we used AI (cursor FTW), vibe coding and coffee.
 Anyway, specifically: